Buying a Building Plot for Self-Build: SDLT on Land

 What counts as evidence that land has planning permission?

 A full planning permission or outline planning permission granted by the local planning authority before completion.
 Permitted development rights alone may be sufficient if they clearly authorise residential construction.
+Your solicitor should check the planning portal and confirm in writing.

-I'm buying land next to my house to extend the garden.
+I am buying land next to my house to extend the garden.
 What rates apply?

 Garden land is classified as residential if it is acquired with or as part of a residential property.
 Purchased separately and not as part of a house transaction, it may be non-residential.
-This is a grey area — legal advice is recommended.
+This is a grey area and legal advice is recommended.

 Emma Richardson, MRICS